Jimhasaburger/youtube-chat-vm/README.md

 # can i use this?
 yes but please credit me.
-you can also just use the chatbox by switching to the chatbox branch. (the chatbox branch doesnt get updated often because i dont update the chatbox often)

 if you dont know how to credit me you can use these:
 ```